 Our team can provide you with legal support through each step involved in the financial recovery process.

-Car accident lawyers in Long Beach, NY, stand with you as you take your case to civil court.
+Long Beach car accident lawyers stand with you as you take your case to civil court.
 For more information about the rights entitled to you after such an incident, you can contact Morelli Law Firm to learn more about how we can help.

 There Are Benefits to Pursuing a Car Accident Claim

 There are several reasons accident victims may choose to pursue a personal injury claim after a roadway motor vehicle collision.
 While civil claims do not force criminal consequences onto offending parties, they can discourage similar behavior in the future.

 Moreover, civil claims can make it easier for you to recover financial compensation.
 Specifically, these claims allow you to demand damages equivalent to or exceeding the losses you endured due to someone else’s negligent actions.

 If you decide to pursue a car accident claim or lawsuit, you may qualify to recover compensation for the following types of damages:

 - Pain and suffering

 - Medical bills, including future medical care treatment costs

 - Property damage costs, including your vehicle’s cash value if it was totaled